 - This dinner isn't full of empty calories!
 The turkey adds a lean protein and the broccoli lends green-veggie nutrition.
 Use a whole wheat pasta (or fiber-enriched pasta) to minimize empty carbs.

 - The basil in this dish provides nutritional and medicinal benefits!
-Basil is actually rich in antioxidants, certain vitamins and minerals, and even has antibacterial properties!
+Basil is actually rich in antioxidants and certain vitamins and minerals, and even has antibacterial properties!

-If you don't usually have fresh basil handy and use it in cooking, I recommend buying a large bunch of basil from the store.
+If you don't usually have fresh basil handy, I recommend buying a large bunch of basil from the store.
 You should then have plenty to make this recipe, and you can use any remaining leaves to make my broccoli pesto sauce or use them as toppings on my easy pan pizza.

 - 1 box of pasta - I like to use spiral pasta, but you can use your favorite.